autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/debug.md

 - **Path Footprint**
   - The path generated in the `behavior` planner is converted to footprints.
   - NOTE:
-    - Please make sure that there is no high curvature.
+    - Check if there is no high curvature.
-    - The path may be outside the drivable area in some cases, but it is okay to ignore it.
+    - The path may be outside the drivable area in some cases, but it is okay to ignore it since the `behavior` planner does not support it.

 ![path_footprint](../media/debug/path_footprint_visualization.png)